-- 1. No more than 2 antigens or alleles per HLA-A, B, and DR locus can be assigned to any patient; e.g., antigens HLA-A2, A24; B46, B61; DR8, 14; alleles HLA-A\02XX, 24XX; B\4002, 4601; DRB1\0803, 1401.
-Public specificities may be observed; i.e. for HLA-B, additional specificities of Bw4 and/or Bw6 are reported, for Class II antigens, additional gene products of DR51, DR52 and/or DR53 are reported. - 2.
-When family studies are performed, typing interpretations should be in accordance with genetic relationships (i.e., haplotype assignments, determination of homozygosity at a particular locus).
+Interpretive Guidelines §493.1278(b)(5)(iv) Criteria for antigen and/or allele assignment must take into account basic principles of genetic inheritance.
+Examples 1.
+No more than 2 antigens or alleles per HLA-A, B, and DR locus can be assigned to any patient; e.g., antigens HLA-A2, A24; B46, B61; DR8, 14; alleles HLA-A02XX, 24XX; B4002, 4601; DRB10803, 1401.
+Public specificities may be observed; i.e. for HLA-B, additional specificities of Bw4 and/or Bw6 are reported, for Class II antigens, additional gene products of DR51, DR52 and/or DR53 are reported.
+2. When family studies are performed, typing interpretations should be in accordance with genetic relationships (i.e., haplotype assignments, determination of homozygosity at a particular locus).
 Verify that the laboratory has established acceptability criteria for assignment of HLA antigens and/or alleles.
 Examples for alleles include signal intensity, band clarity and migration, specificity, and procedures to resolve ambiguous alternative combinations.
 Determine if testing personnel follow the scoring and reporting system defined in the procedure manual.
 Two independent interpretations are recommended for each DNA analysis.
 Determine if the laboratory has validated computer software for the analysis of antigens and/or alleles.

-§493.1278(b)(5)(v) When antigen redefinition and retyping are required.
+D5749 (Rev. 166, Issued: 02-03-17, Effective: 03-03-17, Implementation: 03-03-17) §493.1278 Standard: Histocompatibility (b)(5)(v) When antigen redefinition and retyping are required.

-Interpretative Guidelines §493.1278(b)(5)(v)
+Interpretive Guidelines §493.1278(b)(5)(v)

 Verify that the laboratory has policies and procedures for antigen and/or allele redefinition and retyping.
 Records should indicate that results from redefinition and retyping are evaluated and that patient typings are updated accordingly.
 Discrepancies identified as the result of this activity should be documented and resolved.
 Use D5775.

+D5751

+(Rev. 166, Issued: 02-03-17, Effective: 03-03-17, Implementation: 03-03-17)

+§493.1278 Standard: Histocompatibility

-§493.1278 (b)(6) Check each HLA typing by testing, at a minimum the following:
+(b)(6) Check each HLA typing by testing, at a minimum the following:

 (b)(6)(i) A positive control material.